egarner99/GA5/README.md

 And then ran the script again with the code provided: `./download_sra.sh sra_downloads.txt`

-**Results #2:**
+**Results 2:**

 It worked, both files were downloaded, renamed, and add to a downloads dir.
 As I wasn't sure what each section of the code was supposed to do, I asked another follow up question.

-**Question #3:** Can you explain each part of the download_sra.sh script and how it works?
+**Question 3:** Can you explain each part of the download_sra.sh script and how it works?

-**Results #3:**
+**Results 3:**

-Seemed to explain it pretty well, had a section for the file existence check and that `[! -f "$input_file"]` is for that, creating the directory, how the main download loop works with downloading and renaming the file, which it was able to do, and more (as seen in the screenshots).
+Seemed to explain it pretty well, to summarize what it said, the code checks if the file is present with `[! -f "$input_file"]`and creates a new directory.
+In the main section, the `while` begins the loop, the field separator becomes a comma (so that the file url and new name become two different variables), and then uses that to download and rename the files.
+It was able to do so.

 **Thoughts:**
 It was very helpful, initially I was confused on why it only created the downloads file, but by allowing it to rewrite the `sra_downloads.txt` file, I was able to run it correctly.
 Interestingly, this wasn't the original code asking the question gave me, I had to restore the checkpoint to ask the question again after I thought I accidentally deleted a part of another script it gave me, so I think it is very interesting that it changed its answer.
 However, I think I may use this to download files for my final project.

+## Note:
+I tried to organize most of the example/test files based on the trials they were used in, though a few may be mixed up!